mmoldfield/Leonardo-DavinC/README.md

 ./TurtleGraphicsSimple testfiles/charizard.txt
 ```

-To run the proigram in debug mode
+To run the program in debug mode
 ```
 make clean
 make TurtleGraphicsDebug